Shadikul-Islam/DevOps-Test/README.md

 # DevOps-Test
 Go inside the Task folder.
-In every folder you will be find the code and configuration files and in Readme.md file you will be see the details description.
+In every folder, I have added the code and configuration files.
+In Readme.md file I have added the details description.